m-allanson/workbook-crafting-interpreters/notes/4-challenges.md

 A [description of this operator](https://complete-concrete-concise.com/programming/c/preprocessor-the-token-pasting-operator/):

 >The token pasting (##) operator simply eliminates any white space around it and concatenates (joins together) the non-whitespace characters together.
 It can only be used in a macro definition.
 It is used to create new tokens.

+Aha.
+I also found [this SO answer](https://softwareengineering.stackexchange.com/questions/309389/what-is-the-origin-of-the-c-preprocessor).
+Which says the C preprocessor has:

+> syntactically significant whitespace (end of line terminates a statement, gap after the macro determines the start of the replacement list)

 ---